 All you need to know about Tall Cakes or Extended Height cakes

-Tall cakes or Extended Height Cakes are the recent trend.
-They have the ability to make the over all design of the cake more tall, lean and elegant.
+Tall cakes or extended height cakes are the recent trends.
+They have the ability to make the overall design of the cake more tall, lean and elegant.
 These are not difficult to make but a few precautions are worth paying attention to such as cake boards, doweling, and stacking.
 Here’s also the difference between tall cake, extended height cakes or double barrel cakes.

 A tall cake is usually just a cake whose height has been extended.
 Usually by adding one more layer.
-So instead of a two layer cake now you have a three layer cake.
+So instead of a two-layer cake now you have a three-layer cake.
 Vs A Double Barrel cake is two or three cakes stacked one on top of another.
 Can be about 8 to 10 inches tall.
-So simply speaking a Tall cake is a extended height cake Vs a Double Barrel is an Extended Tier Cake
+So simply speaking a Tall cake is an extended height cake Vs a Double Barrel is an Extended Tier Cake

 - The top tier is a standard cake – 4 inches tall